Fordalex/google_books_api/README.md

 The reloaded page needs to redirect the user to the correct page.
 The alerts on desktop are annoying.
+The first, last name and email aren't showing sometimes.

 ### Features left to implement